Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Introduction

 \section{Introduction}

 When it comes to applying second-order optimization methods in machine learning, there are two open questions: 1.
 Can second-order methods be implemented efficiently?
 2. Can second-order methods outperform standard first-order methods for traditional ML metrics such as generalization error?
-Regarding the latter question, several recent articles have argued the efficacy of second-order methods in deep learning \cite{singh2020woodfisher,pascanu2013revisiting,dauphin2014identifying}, reinforcement learning \cite{wu2017second} and variational inference \cite{regier2017fast} (to name but a few).
+Regarding the latter question, several recent articles have argued the efficacy of second-order methods in deep learning \citep{singh2020woodfisher,pascanu2013revisiting,dauphin2014identifying}, reinforcement learning \citep{wu2017second} and variational inference \citep{regier2017fast} (to name but a few).
 Given the recent promising experimental results obtained via second-order methods, the first question regarding the efficiency of these methods has become even more urgent.
 In this paper we provide some answers to the first question.

 The development of randomized methods such as sketching and sub-sampling has enabled the application of second-order methods to large scale ML models.
-Super-linear convergence for sub-sampled methods has been shown in various recent works e.g., \cite{berahas2017investigation, bollapragada2019exact,erdogdu2015convergence, MR3612185, roosta2019sub}.
-But all the existing methods require computations with the full Hessian, which is of order $O(n^2)$ to compute/store, and require $O(n^3)$ operations to compute the Newton direction.
-Stochastic multilevel or sub-space methods, such as the one proposed in this paper, have $O(nN)$ cost for computing and storing the Hessian, and $O(n^2N)$ cost for computing the Newton direction (where $N$ is the dimension of the sub-space).
+Super-linear or linear-quadratic (composite) convergence for sub-sampled methods has been shown in various recent works \citep{berahas2017investigation, bollapragada2019exact,erdogdu2015convergence, pilanci2017newton, roosta2019sub, na2023hessian}.
+But all the existing methods require $O(n^3)$ operations to compute the Newton direction.
+Stochastic multilevel or sub-space methods, such as the one proposed in this paper, have $O(nN)$ cost for computing and storing the Hessian, and $O(n^2N)$ cost for computing the Newton direction (where $N \ll n$ is the dimension of the sub-space).
 However, it is unclear if stochastic multilevel methods can still converge super-linearly when the hessian is approximated via a random method.
 Although it is clear from numerical experiments that randomized Newton methods can obtain super-linear convergence, rigorous proof under general conditions has not appeared before \cite{hanzely2020stochastic,gower2019rsn}.
-In addition, to the best of our knowledge there do not exist stochastic multilevel methods which are capable of solving non-convex problems.